MiladMesbahi/miladmesbahi.github.io/_pages/about.md

 Research Interests
 ======
 What really motivates me to pursue a PhD lies in the challenge designing systems that can make robust, intelligent decisions.
 Some models of the world are elegantly simple yet surprisingly effective; others are utterly complex but fail to capture what truly matters.
 I’m fascinated by that tension.
-The way we choose to represent a system (its structure, its agents, its assumptions) shapes what we can control, predict, or optimize.
+The way we choose to represent a system (its structure, its agents, its assumptions) shapes what we can control, predict, and optimize.

-This is where I want to go deeper.
-I want to pursue not just how to model systems, but when to trust them, how to learn from data and theory, and how we (humans + autonomy) can make principled decisions under uncertainty.

 **Fundamentally:**

-- How can systems learn, adapt, and stay reliable in unpredictable environments?
+- How can systems and agents learn, adapt, and stay reliable in unpredictable environments?

 - How do we make real-time decisions that are safe, efficient, and grounded in uncertainty?